 - Embassy of the Republic of the Union of Myanmar

 Note: Your passport is important — don't skimp on the postage!
 Always use registered mail with tracking before sending it into the unknown.
 The Myanmar visa takes around one week (excluding weekends and public holidays) to process; allow time for mailing.

 Although you are not guaranteed a response, you can contact the Myanmar Embassy by dialing (202) 332-4352 or (202) 238-9332.

 Email is the most unreliable option: email@example.com.

 Applying for a Myanmar Visa in Bangkok

 To simplify flights and see two interesting countries, many travelers opt to fly into Bangkok, spend a few days or longer, then fly on to Yangon.
-You can enjoy some activities and shopping in Bangkok while waiting on your Myanmar visa to be processed.
+You can enjoy some activities and go shopping in Bangkok while waiting for your Myanmar visa to be processed.

 The Myanmar Embassy in Bangkok is located: